 - 6.1 The financial implications of the Council's expected budget position and proposals being put forward by Cabinet are contained within the report, Annex and appendices.
 The budget proposal for 2024/25 set out in this report represents a balanced budget where net operating expenditure is equivalent to the Council's estimate of spending power.
-The measures being proposed are raising Council Tax by 4.99% and a planned use of new reserves of £2.9m in 2024/25 (in addition to the £1.2m already approved/budgeted for) as we transition to long term sustainability, through the next phase of transformation. - 6.2 The 2024/27 medium term financial plan provides a view on future funding, in order to assist the longer-term planning and use of the Council's financial resources.
+The estimate of spending power assumes a planned use of reserves of £4.7m in 2024/25 as we transition to long term sustainability, through the next phase of transformation. - 6.2 The 2024/27 medium term financial plan provides a view on future funding, in order to assist the longer-term planning and use of the Council's financial resources.
 This is in line with best practice and takes account of factors that may have an impact on the Council's spending. - 6.3 Appendix 2 provides the Chief Finance Officer's statement on the robustness of estimates and adequacy of reserves.